Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Introduction

 The paper is organized as follows.
 In \Cref{sec: pre}, we recall related tensor notations and results.
 In \Cref{sec.
-3}, we introduce theories of Hamiltonian and symplectic tensors, define the `vectorized' operation for even-order paired tensors, and study the Sylvester tensor equation and Lyapunov tensor equation.
+3}, we introduce theories of Hamiltonian and symplectic tensors, define the tensor Vec operation for even-order paired tensors and discuss its operational properties with tensor Kronecker product, and study the Sylvester tensor equation and Lyapunov tensor equation.
 In \Cref{sec.
-4}, the basic control theory for continuous-time MLTI systems is introduced, the unique existence of the positive semidefinite solution of the ARTE \eqref{ARTE} is investigated, and its first-order perturbation analysis is conducted. \Cref{sec.
-5} derives the Newton method for the ARTE \eqref{ARTE}; especially for the ARTE \eqref{ARTE} with rank-one coefficient tensors, the computational cost can be saved.
-Moreover, a numerical example is used to demonstrate the proposed theory and algorithms.
-Concluding remarks are given in Section \ref{sec:con}.
+4}, the basic control theory for continuous-time MLTI systems is introduced, the unique existence of the positive semidefinite solution of the ARTE \cref{ARTE} is established, and its first-order perturbation analysis is conducted.
+The tensor version of the bounded real lemma and small gain theorem is proven. \Cref{sec.
+5} derives the Newton method for the ARTE \cref{ARTE}; especially for the ARTE with coefficient tensors of generalized CPD format, the computational cost can be saved.
+Moreover, a numerical example is used to demonstrate the proposed theory and algorithms. \Cref{sec:con} gives the concluding remarks.